navikt/codelabs/kafka-clients-introduction.md

 [Download project](https://github.com/navikt/codelab-kafka-clients/archive/master.zip)

 Extract the project to a directory.
 An alternative, use git to clone the project.
+(On NAV developer image you will need add proxy by running ```git config --global http.proxy http://webproxy-utvikler.nav.no:8088``` first)
 ``` bash
 git clone https://github.com/navikt/codelab-kafka-clients.git
 ```